useblocks/sphinx-needs/docs/tutorial.rst

         :columns: id,type,title,status
         :style: table

-The default style for the table is a simple HTML table, but we can also use the ``datatables`` style to add dynamic pagination, filtering and sorting, using the `DataTables <https://datatables.net/>`__ JS package:
+There are currently two styles for the table; a simple HTML ``table``, or the default ``datatables`` style to add dynamic pagination, filtering and sorting, using the `DataTables <https://datatables.net/>`__ JS package:

 .. need-example:: Table with dynamic features